SachinShewale2611/art-gallery-nodejs/README.md

 This Art Gallery project is a Node.js application that allows users to manage artworks and handle user authentication.
 It provides a variety of features for both users and artworks.

-Node- Initially requests can delay by 50 seconds or more.
+Node- Initially requests can be delayed by 50 seconds or more.

 ## API Documentation